 2) Essay 1 (one page or less, double-spaced) on why you would like to become a junior fellow.

 3) Resume of 1-2 pages.

 4) Two letters of recommendation.
 These recommendations can come from anyone you believe can best speak to your abilities as a potential Gaither Junior Fellow.

 5) Transcript of undergraduate records.
 The transcript may be unofficial.

-6) An essay of no more than three (3) typewritten, double-spaced pages on one of the topics listed below.
+6) Essay 2 of no more than three (3) typewritten, double-spaced pages on one of the topics listed below.
 These topics are intended to test skills in analysis, logic, and written expression.
 The essays should be analytical thought pieces, not research papers.
 Students should submit an essay related to their primary research program interests, although the Carnegie Endowment may ultimately select an applicant for a program outside of his/her designated primary interest or make an assignment to more than one program.